the-jacobian-matrix/Ember/README.md

 - How to run EMP on Windows
 - How to build from source
-- How LLVM is handled (and how to set it up if it’s not included)
+- How LLVM is handled
 - How native `.exe` output works **without requiring the Windows SDK**

 ## Status (what works)